c-cube/ocaml-bigstring/README.md

 # Bigstring [![Build Status](https://travis-ci.org/c-cube/ocaml-bigstring.svg?branch=master)](https://travis-ci.org/c-cube/ocaml-bigstring)

+**NOTE**: I recommend using [bigstringaf](https://github.com/inhabitedtype/bigstringaf) now.
+It has fast operations written in C and is better maintained.

 A set of utils for dealing with `bigarrays` of `char` as if they were proper OCaml strings.